 The worst fentanyl withdrawal symptoms peak after only a few days.
 They fade away after a week.
 Some psychological effects of fentanyl withdrawal, like anxiety and sleeplessness, take longer to disappear.
 If you suffer combined mental illness and drug addiction, you need the help of professionals who understand these co-occurring disorders.
 Being in a medical detox program keeps you safe from dangers like suicide, medication interactions, and relapse.

 Medically Supervised Fentanyl Detox

 Medically supervised detox is the safest method of getting through this drug withdrawal.
 Detox removes the drug’s toxins from your body and blood.
 In medically supervised detox, you stay at the facility for five to seven days for supported withdrawal.
 Highly trained professionals monitor your condition around the clock.
 They also check your vital signs regularly, keep you safe and use medication to provide you some relief from difficult symptoms.
 Fentanyl is a powerful opioid.
 This is why you need supervised fentanyl detox, to ensure your safety and comfort during withdrawal.
-Serenity House Detox in West Palm Beach and Fort Lauderdale, Florida provides this safe medical detox for fentanyl addiction.
+Serenity House Detox & Recovery in Jupiter and Fort Lauderdale, Florida provides this safe medical detox for fentanyl addiction.

-Serenity House Detox in Florida
+Serenity House Detox & Recovery in Florida

 - Men’s detox program

 If you or a loved one face the ongoing cycle of addiction to fentanyl and seek safe, comfortable and supported detox, Serenity House Detox & Recovery is ready to help.
 Call Serenity House Detox & Recovery now at 866-294-5306 for more information on how to safely detox and start your recovery.